 If you want to challenge your students’ memories, along with helping them remember new vocabulary, then concentration might be the right activity for you.
 It does require a bit of preparation, but you can often recycle the cards from year to year and class to class.

-Then place the cards in random fashion face-down.
-The first students picks two.
-It a match, they keep them and get a point.
+Then place the cards in a random fashion face-down.
+The first student picks two.
+If it’s a match, they keep them and get a point.
 If not, put them back down and then the next person goes.
 You can find out more about this memory game that fits well into a weather ESL lesson right here:

 #3: Weather-Related Videos